-Decolonizing Education and Cultural Humility: A Call for Awareness through the Indigenization of an Anglophone College in an Urban Setting (FR/SI)
+Decolonizing Education, and Cultural Humility: A Call for Awareness through the Indigenization of a Francophone College in an Urban Setting (F/SI)

 May 6, 2019 | 15:45 - 16:30Location: Peller B